Brooklyn Bridge plus DUMBO and/or Brooklyn Heights or Lower Manhattan

 Basic tour length: 2-2.5 hours (see fees)

 Starting place: Varies, possibly Borough Hall, Brooklyn.
-(Or do it " backwards.")
+(Or do the route " backwards" and start in Manhattan)

 Ending place: Varies, possibly City Hall, Manhattan.
-(Or do it " backwards.")
+(Or if we start in Manhattan, we end in Brooklyn.)

 Alternative: Skip the bridge, take the NYC Ferry from Fulton Ferry in Brooklyn to Pier 11 in Lower Manhattan